-- Low leveraged bank loan funds: primarily secured bank loans with low loan-to-value ("LTV") metrics and selective and prudent financing at the asset level.
-This is a strategy typically employed during periods of market or sector dislocation or when an individual company's loans do not reflect true fundamental value. - Synthetic baskets: investments in par or near-par performing bank loans via total return swaps or similar structures.
+- Low leveraged bank loan funds: employing various strategies to invest in primarily secured bank loans with low loan-to-value ("LTV") metrics and selective and prudent financing at the asset level.
+This is a strategy typically employed during periods of market or sector dislocation or when an individual company's loans do not reflect true fundamental. - Synthetic baskets: investments in par or near-par performing bank loans via total return swaps or similar financing structures.